lamyj/wsl-path-converter/README.md

     cd wsl-path-converter
     pip install .

+If the latter case is run by a regular user, i.e. non-root, the `wpc` executable will be installed in `~/.local/bin`.

 ## Usage

 This converter works with Windows path mounted in WSL, either through `/etc/fstab` or through the `mount` command.